eryl/acroface-submission/README.md

 ```

 ## Pretrained models

-This code relies on a number of pre-trained models, which will be automatically downloaded into `pretrained_models`.
+Ideally, you as a user should not have to download any models manually.
+They should be automatically downloaded and saved into the `pretrained_models` directory.

 ## Configuration